HuseinHQ/HuseinHQ/README.md

 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with My project
 - 💬 Ask me about everything you want to know
-- 📫 How to reach me: Discord Husein#1050
+- 📫 How to reach me: Discord _zense
 - 😄 Pronouns: Husein
-- ⚡ Fun fact: I'm 21 years old
+- ⚡ Fun fact: I'm 22 years old

 <p align="left">
 <a href="https://github.com/huseinhq">